broadinstitute/cellpainting-gallery/README.md

 | 6   | Rohban        | Systematic morphological profiling of human gene and allele function via Cell Painting                                               | 2017 | https://elifesciences.org/content/6/e24060                               |                                          |
 | 7   | Caicedo       | Cell Painting predicts impact of lung cancer variants                                                                                | 2022 | https://www.molbiolcell.org/doi/10.1091/mbc.E21-11-0538                  |                                          |

-## Contributing to CellPainting Gallery
+## Contributing to Cell Painting Gallery

 See [Folder Structure](folder_structure.md) for the required folder structure of your data.
-See [Upload](upload.md) for a complete description of how to upload to the CellPainting gallery bucket.
+See [Upload](upload.md) for a complete description of how to upload to the Cell Painting gallery bucket.

-Any data contributions to CellPainting Gallery must be accompanied by a pull request to this repository with updates to this README to add your dataset to [Available datasets](#available-datasets) and [Publications](#publications-using-datasets-in-cellpainting-gallery).
+Any data contributions to Cell Painting Gallery must be accompanied by a pull request to this repository with updates to this README to add your dataset to [Available datasets](#available-datasets) and [Publications](#publications-using-datasets-in-cellpainting-gallery).

 ## Complementary Datasets

-For other sources of publicly available CellPainting datasets we encourage you to explore:
+For other sources of publicly available Cell Painting datasets we encourage you to explore:
 - [Recursion](https://www.rxrx.ai)
 - [Broad Bioimage Benchmark Collection (BBBC)](https://bbbc.broadinstitute.org)
 - [Image Data Resource](https://idr.openmicroscopy.org)